aixoss/aix-puppet/README.md

  Four custom type and their providers constitute the AixAutomation module.<br>
  All custom types utilizations are documented into './examples/init.pp'<br>
- These four custom types constitute the vocabulary which can be used as part of Puppet DSL into manifest file, to perform resources declaration. <br>
+ These four custom types constitute the vocabulary which can be used as part of Puppet AixAutomation DSL into manifest file, to perform resources declaration. <br>

  #### Custom type: download (provider: suma)
+ Used for AIX LPARs software maintenance operations.
  ##### Explanations
  The aim of this provider is to provide download services using suma functionality.<br>